izatop/mongot/README.md

 ### Create a repository

-To connect your collections to MongoDb you should create a repository:
+To connect collections to a MongoDb instance you should create a repository:

 ```ts
 # index.ts